 But instead, Verney separates himself and survives.
 He does appear to contract the plague in this scene, but as an inoculation rather than a fatal case.
-Verney refuses to embrace pathology, refuses to join what is (forced to be) outside of Man, and rather than helping or joining the Black man, throws him off, and moreover, feeds on his dying life by using the literally abject man (“threw…from me”, cf. Latin ab + iactus) as a sacrifice for his own immunization; they do not share the wound or the vulnerability of flesh in common dehiscence.
-Not only is the unnamed Black character not fully included in the proper category of Man, but his not being Man is precisely what allows Verney to be Man.
+Verney refuses to embrace pathology, refuses to join what is (forced to be) outside of Man, and rather than helping or joining the Black man, throws him off and, moreover, feeds on his dying life by using the literally abject man (“threw . . . from me”, cf. Latin ab + iactus) as a sacrifice for his own immunization; they do not share the wound or the vulnerability of flesh in common dehiscence.
+Not only is the unnamed Black character not fully included in the proper category of Man but his not being Man is precisely what allows Verney to be Man.
 Verney (again, almost literally) parasitically feeds off his disease, subjection, and abjection; he becomes inoculated and able to reproduce himself even as the world around him disintegrates.
 In this way, the scene is a microcosm of the more general constitutive exclusions of Man that the novel probes and stages.
 Alongside the already radical interrogation of Western humanism, colonialism, and imperialism in The Last Man, a trajectory brought out by Barbara Johnson and others, reading the novel in dialogue with recent work in Black Studies thus further radicalizes our understanding of the limits and the outsides of Man.
 In addition, such a reading offers another understanding of this crucial hinge of the whole novel—namely, reframing the question as to why Shelley had the last man, the one character to survive the plague, contract it from the only character explicitly racialized as Black.
 This analytic bears on Romanticism’s political ecology more generally in fundamental ways; it prompts a rethinking of the category of ecological and nonhuman relationality according to “racial blackness” as the “paradigmatic figure of the nonhuman”—a paradigm consolidating precisely in the Romantic era—which as such aligns with all “earth’s vulnerable inhabitants,” and the earth itself (Karera 46, 52).

-IV.
 Eternal Fruition